-Cut out 3 strips of cardboard from the cereal box that are 1 inch wide, and as long as the distance that you measured.
+Cut out 3 strips of cardboard from the cereal box that are 1 inch wide and as long as the distance you measured.
 Wrap the 3 pieces of cardboard in aluminum foil with the reflective side out.
 Use tape to keep the aluminum foil in place.

-Tape the 3 pieces of cardboard together so that they form a triangle.
+Tape the 3 pieces of cardboard together so they form a triangle.

-Slide the triangle inside the tube so that it is resting on top of the second plastic circle.
-Mine fit pretty snugly in the tube, but you can secure the triangle in place with tape, if necessary.
+Slide the triangle inside the tube so it is resting on top of the second plastic circle.
+Mine fit pretty snugly in the tube, but you can secure the triangle in place with tape if necessary.

-Cut the piece of scrapbook paper so that it is as long as the paper towel roll and wide enough to wrap all the way around the roll.
+Cut the piece of scrapbook paper so it is as long as the paper towel roll and wide enough to wrap all the way around the roll.
 Attach paper to the paper towel roll with tape.
-Point the kaleidoscope toward a window and spin it to see the different colors and reflections.

 And you'll see personalized content just for you whenever you click the My Feed .